MaddRussian/keigo-quiz/README.md

 1. Clone or download this repository
 2. Open `index.html` in your web browser
-3. Start the quiz and test your keigo knowledge!
+3. Choose a category and start testing your keigo knowledge!

 ### Alternative: Live Demo